Starting School

 You may want to create a personalised profile to introduce your child to their new school that reflects your child’s point of view.
 It can include photographs or be illustrated with your child’s artwork and be as colourful and as individual as your child.

-You could use this Student profile template [PDF].
+You could use this Student profile template.
 After you complete it, you can print it and share it with your child’s teacher or school support team.
 It is very helpful to provide this information as early as possible so that the school can individualise support for your child to enable them to access and participate in school life.

 Sharing and discussing your student profile is a useful way to open a dialogue with your child’s teachers.